SWEET APPLE KUZU

 Don't cook them; pour the hot kuzu over them.

-You will get a lovely warming drink to serve on cold days or for your Christmas or New Year toast!
+You will get a lovely relaxing and warming drink to serve on cold days or for your Christmas or New Year toast!

 And what is our favourite?